rbownes/Argus/README.md

 - **Collection: llm_outputs**
   - Documents: LLM-generated responses
-  - Metadata: Model ID, theme, query, timestamp
+  - Metadata: Model ID, provider, theme, query, timestamp
   - Embeddings: Vector representations for semantic search

 ## How to Use This Repository